-2. Install the sysbench package for your system.
+2. Install the sysbench package from your distribution's package manager.

 $ sudo apt update && sudo apt install --assume-yes sysbench # Ubuntu and variants